MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfccaptionbar-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *strText*
- Ayarlamak için metin dizesi.
+ Ayarlanacak metin dizesi.

  [in] *textAlignment*
- Metin hizalaması.
+ Metin hizalama.

 ### <a name="remarks"></a>Açıklamalar
- Metin etiketi hizalanır belirtildiği gibi *textAlignment* parametresi. Şunlardan biri olabilir `BarElementAlignment` değerler:
+ Metin etiketi hizalanır belirtildiği gibi *textAlignment* parametresi.
+Aşağıdakilerden biri olabilir `BarElementAlignment` değerleri:

 -   ALIGN_INVALID